 My child is in detention.
 Is it too late?

 Definitely not.
-We’ve seen great success in kids coming out of detention as we work closely with both parole officers and the parents.
+We’ve seen success with kids coming out of detention as we work closely with both parole officers and the parents.

-what ages work best for the family first program?
+what ages work best for the HF family program?

 what mental health diagnoses do you work with?